Influenza (flu) and pregnancy

 How is the flu treated?

-Two medicines are approved in the United States for preventing or treating the flu in pregnant women and women who recently had a baby.
+Three medicines are approved in the United States to prevent or treat the flu in pregnant women and women who recently had a baby.
 Talk to your provider about which one is right for you:

 - Zanamivir (brand name Relenza®).
 This medicine is a powder that you breathe in by mouth.
 It isn’t recommended for people with breathing problems, like asthma.

-If you have a fever, call your provider as soon as possible and take acetaminophen.
+If you have a fever, call your provider as soon as possible and ask about taking acetaminophen.
 If you have the flu, get lots of rest and drink plenty of fluids.
 You may not want to eat much.
 Try eating small meals to help your body get better.

 How can you stop the flu from spreading?